 - Fatty red meat, such as pork and beef

-In the review by Ferdowsian et. al., the researchers were not able to find published, large, well-controlled studies that examine the effect of fat or fatty acid intake on acne risk.
-However, a study has shown that omega-6 fatty acids are pro-inflammatory and their pro-inflammatory mediators have been associated with acne.
+In the review by Ferdowsian et.al., the researchers were not able to find published, large, well-controlled studies that examine the effect of fat or fatty acid intake on acne risk.
+However, a study has shown that omega-6 fatty acids are pro-inflammatory mediators have been associated with acne.
 Most high dietary fat diets are also high in glycemic load.

 However, the above results are preliminary and it’s too small a sample size to conclusively point a finger at chocolates for worsening acne.
 Some researchers blame it on the milk that is found in milk chocolates or the high sugar content in some chocolates.

 The evidence for soy is even more lacking.
 There are no big trials done investigating soy and acne.
 If you surf forums, you will notice that soy is pretty controversial as some claim that soy actually improves their acne condition while others claim that it worsens their acne condition.

 Soy milk is made from processed soybeans, which can have estrogen-mimicking effects on the body.
 That could possibly be the reason for aggravating acne.